Realmuto, Phils rally past Astros in 10 to open World Series

 The Astros fell to 0-5 in World Series openers and dropped their first game this postseason after sweeping in the AL Division Series and AL Championship Series.

-Seranthony Dominguez pitched a scoreless ninth to get the win when Castellanos made another stellar ninth-inning catch this postseason, this one definitely a game-saving play.
+Seranthony Domínguez pitched a scoreless ninth to get the win when Castellanos made his stellar play.

 In the opener of the NL Division Series against Atlanta, Castellanos drove in three runs and helped preserve the lead with a somewhat similar catch in the ninth of that 7-6 win.